 Radnor Lake State Park

-The Park is open from 6:00 AM to 20 min after sunset year-round, including all holidays.
+The park is open from 6:00 a.m. to 20 minutes after sunset year-round.

 The Barbara J. Mapp Aviary Education Center

 1:00 p.m. to Sunset - Saturdays

 Radnor Lake State Park is a 1,368-acre park and is protected as a Class II Natural Area.
 It is unique due to the abundance of wildlife viewing opportunities, environmental education programs, hiking opportunities and its location in an urban area.
 The park is day-use only and the more than six miles of trail are strictly used for hiking, photography and wildlife observation.
 Pets, jogging, and bicycles are only allowed on the Otter Creek Road trail.
 The Lake Trail is accessible to people with all-terrain wheelchairs.